Prasanna2005-IT/CO/PIPEPILING.md

 > physical registers in order to break dependencies and enable
 > out-of-order execution.

-**Control Hazards :**
+>**Control Hazards :**
+>

-- Control hazards happen when the program's flow changes, like with branches or jumps.
+>- Control hazards happen when the program's flow changes, like with branches or jumps.

-- They can mess up the order of instructions.
+>- They can mess up the order of instructions.

-- One common issue is when the processor has to wait for the branch target address to be calculated during a branch instruction.
+>- One common issue is when the processor has to wait for the branch target address to be calculated during a branch instruction.

 **Mitigation technique :**